ACT III

 “What shall we do, Enobarbus?” asks Cleopatra.
 “Think and die,” he replies (III.xiii.1-2).
 This is reason #312 I love Shakespeare.

-Enobarbus tells Cleopatra that Antony was to blame for the defeat because of his devotion to her.
+Enobarbus tells Cleopatra that Anthony was to blame for the defeat because of his devotion to her.
 Anthony has learned of Caesar’s plot and wants a one-on-one combat.
 Enobarbus is losing faith, but says,

 he that can endure